 Your blood offers many clues about your heart health.
 For example, high levels of "bad" cholesterol in your blood can be a sign that you're at increased risk of having a heart attack.
-And other substances in your blood can help your doctor determine if you have heart failure or are at risk of developing plaques in your arteries (atherosclerosis).
+And other substances in your blood can help your doctor determine if you have heart failure or are at risk of developing plaque deposits in your arteries (atherosclerosis).

 A cholesterol test, also called a lipid panel or lipid profile, measures the fats (lipids) in your blood.
 The measurements can indicate your risk of having a heart attack or other heart disease.
 The test typically includes measurements of:

 - Total cholesterol.
 This is a sum of your blood's cholesterol content.
 A high level can put you at increased risk of heart disease.
-Ideally, your total cholesterol should be below 200 milligrams per deciliter (mg/dL), or 5.2 millimoles per liter (mmol/L).
+Ideally, your total cholesterol should be below 200 milligrams per deciliter (mg/dL) or 5.2 millimoles per liter (mmol/L).

 C-reactive protein (CRP) is a protein your liver produces as part of your body's response to injury or infection (inflammatory response).

 CRP is a sign of inflammation somewhere in the body.
-However, CRP tests can't pinpoint where in the body this may be happening.
+However, high-sensitivity CRP (hs-CRP) tests can't pinpoint where in the body this may be happening or why it's happening.
 Inflammation plays a central role in the process of atherosclerosis, in which fatty deposits clog your arteries.

 See more In-depth

-- Morrow DA.
-C-reactive protein in cardiovascular disease. http://www.uptodate.com/home.
+- Morrow DA, et al. C-reactive protein in cardiovascular disease. http://www.uptodate.com/home.
 Accessed Oct.
-27, 2013.
+17, 2016.

 - Chen HH, et al. Natriuretic peptide measurement in non-heart failure settings. http://www.uptodate.com/home.
 Accessed Oct.
-27, 2013.
+17, 2016.